xdmnl/api-documentation/source/includes/plugin/_events.md

   "tags": [],
   "seen_by": ["jane"],
   "subject": "test again",
-  "summary": "Just testing some stuff"
+  "summary": "Just testing some stuff",
+  "has_draft": false
 }
 ```